 “Till death do us part” or “As long as we both shall live” is a sacred covenant promise—the same kind Jesus made with his bride when he died for her.

 Therefore, breaking that covenant is not merely covenant-breaking to the spouse, but it misrepresents Christ and his covenant.
-This is Jesus high aim as he reminds the Pharasee’s
+This is Jesus high aim as he reminds the Pharisee’s

 “So they are no longer two but one flesh.
 What therefore God has joined together, let not man separate.”
 Matt 19:6